 Recent studies have shown that an average landing page conversion rate should fall around 2.35%.
 So, if your landing page conversion rate is below that number, then it is definitely underperforming.

-But there are some top landing pages that convert way above 2.35%.
+But some top landing pages convert way above 2.35%.
 This indicates that there’s a possibility for your landing page to do more than well.

 One thing to note here is that conversion rates are always subjective, What is considered to be good for one business may be below average for another.